-Risk/Opportu nity Classification Risk/Op Expected Impact and Targeted Area Impact on ou ır Business portunit Y Actualiz ation Period Less than 2°C Scenario 4°C Scenario Risk Transition risk Policy and regulatory risks Short to medium term [Company-wide] Energy supply costs are rising due to the implementation of carbon pricing and shifts to low-carbon energy usage.
+Risk/Opportur nity Classification Risk/Op ır Business portunit y Actualiz ation Period Less than 2°C Scenario 4°C Scenario Risk Transition risk Policy and regulatory risks Short to medium term [Company-wide] Energy supply costs are rising due to the implementation of carbon pricing and shifts to low-carbon energy usage.
 Medium Low Market risk Medium to long term [D2C] When not enough is done in regards to climate change measures within product supply chains (e.g., cosmetics and health foods manufactured and sold by the company), the company's products may fall out of favor with its customer base.
 Medium Low Reputational risk Medium to long term [Company-wide] Inadequate response to climate change by the company will make it difficult to procure funds, secure human resources, and continue business with customers and suppliers.
-High Low Material risk Acute event risk (intensification of extreme weather events) Short to long term [Company-wide] It will become difficult to provide products and services due to damage to offices, data centers, and contractor factories in the event of a disaster, etc. Low High Opportunities Resource efficiency Medium to long term [Company-wide] Costs will be reduced by improving energy efficiency and through high capital efficiency.
-Medium Low Energy source Medium to long term [Company-wide] Medium Low Products and services Short to medium term [Points] Increased advertising for products and services with low environmental impact Improvement of the popularity of our point media, "Moppy" due to increased donations to environmental organizations [D2C] Increased preference for products such as cosmetics and health foods manufactured, sourced, and packaged with low environmental impact [Blockchain] Increased preference for cryptocurrency staking services with comparatively low power consumption High Low Market Short to long term [Company-wide] Enjoyment of investment returns from participation in new markets using our core technologies High Low Resilience Medium to long term [Company-wide] Reduction of the risk of disruption to product and service distribution by geographically distributing offices, data centers, and outsourced product manufacturing facilities Medium High
+High Low Material risk Acute event risk (intensification of extreme weather events) Short to long term [Company-wide] It will become difficult to provide products and services due to damage to offices, data centers, and contractor factories in the event of a disaster, etc. Low High Opportunities efficiency long term Cost [Company-wide] Costs will be reduced by improving energy efficiency and through high capital efficiency.
+Medium Low Energy source Medium to long term [Company-wide] • Energy supply costs are reduced as renewable energy power generation and other technologies become widely adopted. • Energy can be steadily procured by distributing energy sources.
+Medium Low Products and services Short to medium term [Points] Increased advertising for products and services with low environmental impact Improvement of the popularity of our point media, "Moppy" due to increased donations to environmental organizations [D2C] Increased preference for products such as cosmetics and health foods manufactured, sourced, and packaged with low environmental impact [Blockchain] Increased preference for cryptocurrency staking services with comparatively low power consumption High Low Market Short to long term [Company-wide] Enjoyment of investment returns from participation in new markets using our core technologies High Low Resilience Medium to long term [Company-wide] Reduction of the risk of disruption to product and service distribution by geographically distributing offices, data centers, and outsourced product manufacturing facilities Medium High